theinhan8/testrepo/README.md

 # testrepo
-creating test repo for demo use
+use in September of 1968 fall semester.